Japan Trip Planner: Important Things To Know Before Traveling To Japan

 PROS: Tons of matsuri (festivals) to visit, beach destinations are extremely enjoyable, flowers fields in northern Japan, Mt.
 Fuji climbing season (opens July).

-CONS: Rainy season (June-July) followed by extremely hot and humid temperatures, worst time to see Mt.
+CONS: Rainy season (June-July) followed by extremely hot and humid temperatures, the worst time to see Mt.
 Fuji from below due to high humidity.

 Visiting Japan during Autumn (September – November)